 At ReRooted Connections, we are guided by principles of environmental justice and equitable access to healthy, organic, and locally grown food.
 We believe in working with and for the land, engaging in practices that support soil health and regeneration, establishing systems that promote beneficial insects and pollinators, and utilizing technology responsibly to promote social and environmental health.

 The gardens we maintain on-site at ReRooted Connections serves as the learning grounds to master these practices.
 It is our aim to adopt and follow the principles of permaculture and soil regeneration, understanding that these changes come best as small, incremental adjustments that are sensitive to the nuances of the organic system.

 It is our aim to facilitate the distribution of this knowledge through our internship program, immersive lodging experiences, classes, and public use of facilities while providing food, seeds, and a sense of community for those involved.

-Starting in 2022, ReRooted is thrilled to be propogating, cataloging, and curating a comprehensive collection of heirloom seeds.
+Starting in 2022, the team at ReRooted continued propogating, cataloging, and curating a comprehensive collection of heirloom seeds.
 Originally donated generously by David Cavagnaro, many of these seeds have been selected for their success in the Driftless region.
-While this project is just starting, creating this seed collection is a crucial part of our mission to cultivate heirloom varieties that are adapted to local climate, naturally hearty, and a part of a worldwide heritage of seed saving over generations.
+Tending to this seed collection is a crucial part of our mission to cultivate heirloom varieties that are adapted to local climate, naturally hearty, and a part of a worldwide heritage of seed saving over generations.
 In coming years, our goal is to offer access to the seed library to jump start beginning gardeners and provide seeds for those in need.